 One channel that many prospectors find particularly useful and comfortable is email.
 Our team prides itself on efficiently crafting effective emails.
 I can tell you first hand that there’s no greater feeling than getting a response from a prospect who compliments your email, and agrees to a meeting because of it.

 There are three key aspects to a successful prospecting email.
 At the bottom of this post, I’ve written an example email to a recently promoted Director of Inside Sales, named John, at a fictitious company named company ABC.
 The email depicts these points in depth, but I also broke down each point one-by-one with excerpts from the email below.

 From the subject line, to the greeting, tone and length of the email, everything needs to be catered to the recipient.
 I shouldn’t have to tell you that mail merges, mass deliveries, and fill-in-the-blank templates for prospecting are a bad idea.

 Still, go beyond company, title and responsibilities; you need to show the prospect that you know what it’s like to be in their shoes.
-Spend 10 minutes before the email on researching recent successes or things you have in common.
+Spend 10 minutes before the email researching recent successes or things you have in common.
 It’s important to demonstrate that you have gone the extra mile, and that you are worth their time.

 In our email below, the first paragraph goes to great lengths to show that we’ve done our homework.
 This hypothetical example recently expanded to a new office location, and the email clearly reflects that: